30+ Best Cafes in Barcelona for Coffee, Matcha & Pastries

 Oma Bistró

 This comfy cafe opens early in the morning, and serves hungry and thirsty customers until the evening.
-They’ve really taken their specialty coffee serious with a sparkling new coffee machine and tasty beans from El Magnifico.
+They really take their specialty coffee serious.
 Read my review of lovely Oma Bistró here.

 Recommended: The French Toast for sure.